Shlomix/gpt-eval-task/README.md

 #### **3.2.
 Analysis**

-Explore and comment on:
-   - The two model's performance (accuracy-wise) variability across different topics (and also as a whole) and evaluation methods as described in 1.3.
+Evaluate the two GPT-2 variants' performance across different topics using the described k-shot setting.
+Dive into:
+- Performance variablity across topics.
+- Performance variablity across models.
-   - The impact of changing the value of k on model performance.
+- Impact of varying k on performance.
+Use k=[1, 3, 5].

-Happy Coding!
+- Performance comparison between between the two evaluation methods described in 1.3.

+## 4. Parting Notes

+By this point, you've probably noticed there's a bunch of experiments to run through.
+Keeping your code organized will make your life a whole lot easier. 😉

+Good luck!